renesas-rz/rzg_trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    Cortex-A710 CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r2p0
    of the CPU and is fixed in r2p1.

-- ``ERRATA_A710_2291219``: This applies errata 2291219 workaround to
-   Cortex-A710 CPU.
-This needs to be enabled for revisions r0p0, r1p0 and r2p0
-   of the CPU and is fixed in r2p1.

 -  ``ERRATA_A710_2008768``: This applies errata 2008768 workaround to
    Cortex-A710 CPU.
 This needs to be enabled for revisions r0p0, r1p0 and r2p0
    of the CPU and is fixed in r2p1.